Northwood, London: Northwood Grange

 Northwood Grange incorporates a 15th-century block with a crown-post roof, a cross-wing of the same date, and a long range of about 1600.
 This is now the Hall School, Northwood.

+Denville Hall

+Formerly Northwood Hall, this has since 1925 been a retirement home for actors, actresses and members of other theatrical professions.

 Tree Trunk Sculptures

-The Tree trunk sculptures are sulpted logs that are placed on Green Lane, diagonally opposite Northwood Station.
+The Tree trunk sculptures are sculpted logs that are placed on Green Lane, diagonally opposite Northwood Station.

 London School of Theology

 The London School of Theology is an English interdenominational evangelical theological college.

 Northwood Hills tube station

-This early 20th century built construction is a local landmark, built in neatly to the street façade of the high street.
+This early 20th century built construction was intended to be local landmark but was kept and is now built in neatly to the street façade of the high street.

 Demography

-According to the 2011 census, people of White British ethnicity made up 55% of the population.
-People of Indian ethnicity made up the second largest group at 19%.

 Transport

 The area is served by Northwood, Northwood Hills and Moor Park London Underground stations, on the Metropolitan line.

 The area is also served by Transport for London contracted bus routes 282, 331 and H11, connecting the area to Ruislip, Harrow, Northolt, Denham, Greenford, Uxbridge and Ealing Hospital.

-The area is also served by Arriva Shires & Essex route 8 connecting the area to South Oxhey, Watford, Leavesden and Abbots Langley.

-This area is also served by Red Eagle Buses, which terminate at Mount Vernon Hospital with the R1 to Maple Cross and the R2 to Chorleywood - through Harefield and Rickmansworth.
+The area is also served by Arriva Shires & Essex route 328 connecting the area to South Oxhey, Watford, Leavesden and Abbots Langley, and by Red Eagle Buses, which terminate at Mount Vernon Hospital with the R1 to Maple Cross and the R2 to Chorleywood – through Harefield and Rickmansworth.